ARTIFICIAL NEURAL NETWORKS

 • \(\theta_t\) is the parameter vector at iteration \(t\),

-• \(\eta\) is the learning rate,
+• \(\eta\) is the learning rate, a step size controlling how large each update is.

 • \(\nabla J(\theta_{t})\) is the gradient of the loss function with respect to \(\theta\) at iteration \(t\),